astarr93/burger/README.md

 # Installation

-You can clone the repo and run locally using node.js
+You can clone the repo and run locally using Node.js or access the hosted app on heroku: https://cryptic-ridge-80012.herokuapp.com/

 # Usage